Nexfinity/CakeyBot-Wiki/changelists/changelist-2025.md

 ## Changed
 * Changed the permission required to grant/revoke custom achievements from `Manage Server` to `Manage Events`.
 * `/eco minefield` now has better payout options.
 Profit scales dynamically the more correct tiles you guess and 100% perfect games result in a double profit jackpot!
+* Increase max economy shop item count from `10` to `15`.
+* The `/eco shop` command is now paginated, meaning we can display all items regardless of length/amount.

 ## Added
 * Added the ability to 'Clone' Auto Messages on the dashboard.